anetz89/geobound-object/README.md

 This package provides a constructor only.
 This constructor has to be called with the new statement.
 If invalid properties are passed, the constructor throws an error.

 ### Input parameter
-THere are many different types of allowed inputs
+There are many different types of allowed inputs

 #### Edge - Array
 ```js